Celusgo/track-it/README.md

 ## About

-This is an web application to control your daily habits with the following features:
+This is an web application to control your daily habits.
+It was designed to smaller screens (such as cellphones) but it works fine on bigger screens as well.
+Below are the implemented features:

 - Sign Up
 - Login